What is the Best Fleet Dash Cam for 2020?

-SureCam’s Accident Reduction Case Studies SureCam’s video-based safety platform enables fleet safety managers and operators to reduce risky driving behaviour, mitigate risk, and improve ROI.
-Our clients use SureCam connected dash cams to reduce harsh…
+SureCam’s Accident Reduction Case Studies SureCam’s video-based safety platform enables fleet safety managers and operators to reduce risky driving behavior, mitigate risk, and improve ROI.
+Our clients use SureCam connected…

 Choosing a camera solution for your fleet is an important decision.
 Our 9-point checklist can help you decide what features your fleet really needs without paying for extras that you won’t use.

 Big Changes For The Transportation Industry In 2020, fleet managers will face many new changes and challenges.
 A number of trends are emerging surrounding technology and its role within the transportation industry.
 State-of-the-art technology, an influx…

 Want to coach your drivers to success?
 Coaching drivers is an important part of any fleet safety manager’s job, but coming up with fleet safety meeting topics can be challenging!…